Horse Property For Sale In North Las Vegas

-In 2005 the zoning designation for Clark County was changed from RE – rural estates- to RNP, which stands for Rural Neighborhood Preservation areas.
-RNP zoning cannot be given variances
+In 2005, the zoning designation for Clark County was changed from RE – rural estates- to RNP – Rural Neighborhood Preservation areas.
+RNP zoning properties minimized the allowed building variances thus protecting the rural aspects of the area.

 This county-wide zoning change continued to allow the sidewalks in these neighborhoods to remain dirt.
 Also included in the Rural Neighborhoods is the right to be without street lights.
 Every effort is being made to keep these rural pockets of land preserved and new pockets are often added.